 Similar to TCR No5, 2017, riders will have to head north between CP2 and CP3, going all the way up to the most northern checkpoint to be used by the TCR (bearing in mind that London, UK, is further north but was used as the start for TCR No1 and No2).
 Riders will have to cross into Poland before ascending the unpaved Karkonosze Pass and descending back into the Czech Republic.

 CP4 also has an unpaved / gravel section.
 Bjelašnica is one of the mountains above Sarajevo, Bosnia that hosted the 1984 Winter Olympics.
 The facilities were subsequently used by the military during the Bosnian War, but there are now plans to renovate the site.
 This marks the second time that the race has visited a site that was important during the war because TCR No3, 2015 visited Vukovar, Croatia, where a lot of fighting happened.

 Route planning is going to be important in that region because in previous editions some people who tried to take the shortest route on roads that appeared to be quite major on some maps found themselves on long stretches of very poor quality unpaved roads and lost significant time.

 The anticipated total distance is similar to the previous two years at about 3,900 km.
-The total height gain probably won’t be more than about 35,000 meters.
+The total height gain will probably be about 35-40,000 meters.

 For the first five editions of the race, the finish party was always at the end of the 15th day.
 For TCR no6, it will be at the end of the 16th day.
 In addition, because the race start will be on Sunday evening instead of Friday evening, the finish party will now be on a Tuesday night instead of the usual Saturday night.